MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 How do I store camera positions for quick access?

-Any system with an integrated camera allows numbered presets.
-Once set, press the number on the remote to move the camera to the stored position.
-Consult your system manual for further details.
 It is a good idea to set presets for one or two-person framing and then create a room-layout map with indicators showing the area covered by each preset.
 However, these presets may or may not survive a power-down.
 On a Polycom, the camera will point to preset zero when powered up.

 How do I see the local and the incoming sites with only one monitor?